BWibo/3dcitydb-mkdocs/docs/citydb-tool/db-connection.md

 citydb export citygml -H localhost -P 5432 -d 3dcitydb -S citydb -u admin -p password -o output.gml
 ```

-### Specifying Database Options in an options File
+### Specifying database options in an options file

 You can store the database connection options in a file and reference it in the command using the `@` symbol.
 The file should contain the options in the format `--option=value` (one per line).